-As the size and scope of the COVID-19 Pandemic has spread, patients are expressing reluctance to come to their physician's office for fear of encountering a COVID-19 patient or are simply reluctant to leave their home out of a general fear of being exposed to a COVID-19 positive patient while in public space.
+As the size and scope of the pandemic has spread, more and more patients are expressing reluctance to come to their physician's office for fear of encountering a COVID-19 patient or are simply reluctant to leave their home out of a general fear of being exposed to a COVID-19 positive patient while in public space.
 These are patients who need routine follow-up for non-COVID-19 related reasons or patients who are ill with something other than COVID-19 who require medically necessary treatment.